 Grant Recipient Requirements:

-A student who receives an Arkansas Future Grant shall enter into a written agreement with the Department of Higher Education to
+A student who receives an Arkansas Future Grant shall enter into a written agreement with the Arkansas Division of Higher Education to:

-Receive monthly mentoring from a mentor from an organization determined by the Department of Higher Education; and
+- Receive monthly mentoring from a mentor from an organization determined by the Arkansas Division of Higher Education; and

-Complete at least fifteen (15) hours of community service each semester the student receives a grant; and
+- Complete at least ten (10) hours of community service each semester the student receives a grant; and